ssfrr/libmanta/MantaOSC/README.markdown

 interpreted as a set of bitmasks for all 6 pad rows.
 If fewer than 6 bytes are given, the rest are considered zero.
 If more are given they are ignored.

+If instead of a color the first argument is "all", the binary blob should be 12 bytes and sets both the amber and red LEDs (in that order).
+Any bits set to zero in both masks cause the corresponding LED to be turned off.

 ### "/manta/led/slider"

 Takes a color string and two integers.
 The first integer is the slider